Alexstevenhoward/LanguageClassifer/README.md

 # LanguageClassifer
-Trains a model to predict what language a random word would most likely belong to.
+Trains a model to predict which language a random word would most likely belong to.